robclark56/TransferWise_PHP_SimpleAPIclass/README.md

   * Open Settings page. https://transferwise.com/user/settings
   * Add new API token: Full access
   * Add new API token: Read only
+  * Click *Manage public keys*  ->  *Add new key*  ->  *Continue*
+  * Enter security code  ->  *Done*
+  * Enter name: *Public Key*
+  * Select your public.pem file  ->  *Add key*
   * Logout

 ### 2. Web Server
 * Login to your Web server
 * Create a new folder that can be accessed via a URL. (e.g.) xxx/public_html/TransferWise
 * Create a subfolder called *includes*. (e.g.) xxx/public_html/TransferWise/includes
 * Create and save [includes/configure.php](code/includes/configure.php) in the includes folder.
-Copy and paste the 4 tokens created at TransferWise before saving
+Copy and paste the 4 tokens created at TransferWise before saving.
+* Create and save sandbox_private.pem in the includes folder
+* Create and save private.pem in the includes folder
 * Create and save [class_TransferWise.php](code/includes/class_TransferWise.php) in the includes folder
 * Create and save [test.php](code/test.php) in the main folder
+* Change the permissions on your includes folder to remove WRITE permission (e.g 0555)
+* Change the permissions on your main folder to remove WRITE permission (e.g 0555)

 ### 3. Your Web Browser
 Using your favourite web browser, visit your test.php page with a URL similar to this: